apereo/cas/docs/cas-server-documentation/installation/Password-Management.md

 ## JDBC

-The updated password may be stored inside a database.
+The account password and security questions may be stored inside a database.

 JDBC support is enabled by including the following dependencies in the WAR overlay: